aidilchaniagoo/aidilchaniagoo.github.io/about.md

 permalink: /about
 ---

 Hi!
-My name is yourname!
+Nama saya Aidil Putra!

 > One shalt not speak shakespearean, or brocolli McDonalds